- Ph.D. Ecology, Evolution and Behavior, The University of Texas at Austin, 8/2014

 - Kenkel, C. D., Setta, S. P., Matz, M. V. (2015).
 Heritable differences in fitness-related traits among populations of the mustard hill coral, Porites astreoides.
 Heredity.
 Vol. 115, pp. 509-516.
 Link to Publication

 - Kenkel, C. D., Sheridan, C., Leal, M. C., Bhagooli, R., Castillo, K. D., McGinty, E., Goulet, T. L., Matz, M. V. (2014).
 Diagnostic gene expression biomarkers of coral thermal stress.
 Molecular Ecology Resources.
 Vol. 14, pp. 667-678.
 Link to Publication

 - Kenkel, C. D., Goodbody-Gringley, G., Caillaud, D., Davies, S. W., Bartels, E., Matz, M. V. (2013).
 Evidence for a host role in thermotolerance divergence between populations of the mustard hill coral (Porites astreoides) from different reef environments.
 Molecular Ecology.
 Vol. 22, pp. 4335-4348.
 Link to Publication

 - Kenkel, C. D., Traylor, M. R., Wiedenmann, J., Salih, A., Matz, M. V. (2011).
 Fluorescenc of coral larvae predicts their settlement response to crustose coralline algae and reflects stress.
 Proceedings of the Royal Society B: Biological Sciences.
 Vol. 278, pp. 2691-2697.
 Link to Publication

-- Fellow of the International Coral Reef Society, 2020
+- Fellow (or Equivalent) of National Society in Discipline, Fellow of the International Coral Reef Society, 2020

 - Early-Career Scientist Award, International Coral Reef Society, 2020-2021